I don’t know about you, but I wasn’t too concerned about including a homeschool PE program in our regular routine.

 You are constantly modeling to them what adulthood looks like.

-If you want them to grow up to be fit and active adults (like all parents want their kids to be), you can’t wish it from the couch.
+If you want them to grow up to value physical fitness and be an active adult (like all parents want their kids to be), you can’t wish it from the couch.

 It is so, so simple to get started with homeschool P.E. and the younger your kids, the easier it is to get started!